-Savings bonds are what seem like a relic of the past, but they are still very much alive.
+The most common way to buy savings bonds is to go straight to the US Government, and as of a few years ago, it can only be done online.
+Though savings bonds may not be as flashy as some other investments, they can still be a solid choice if looking for something long-term.
 The U.S. Treasury Department issues these extremely low-risk investments to help fund various projects of the federal government.
-Although you once could buy savings bonds in paper form, today most of them are sold electronically.
 There are a few different methods of buying savings bonds, but a financial advisor can help if you have specific questions.

 How to Buy Savings Bonds